Transition to the New Order: Demonstrations

 In February 1966, as anti-communist demonstrations continued, Sukarno tried to placate Suharto by promoting him.
-On 21 February, he tried to regain the initiative by announcing a new cabinet, which included former Air Force chief Omar Dani, who had issued a statement on 1 October 1965 initially supporting the coup.
-More provocatively still, Sukarno fired General Nasution from his cabinet post.
+On 21 February, he tried to regain the initiative by announcing a new cabinet - the Revised Dwikora Cabinet, which included former Air Force chief AVM Omar Dani, who had issued a statement on 1 October 1965 initially supporting the coup.
+More provocatively still, Sukarno fired General Nasution as Minister of Defense and was replaced by MG Sarbini, while Suharto remained as Chief of Staff of the Army and a member of the cabinet.
 The new cabinet immediately became known as the Gestapu cabinet, after the acronym coined by the military for the 30 September Movement.

 Two days after the announcement, a huge crowd attempted to storm the presidential palace.
 The next day, while the new cabinet was being inaugurated, soldiers from the presidential guard opened fire on a crowd in front of the palace, killing student protester Arif Rachman Hakim, who was turned into a martyr and given a hero's funeral the following day.

-On 8 March 1966, students managed to ransack the foreign ministry and held it for five hours.
+On 8 March 1966, students managed to ransack the foreign ministry building and held it for five hours.
 They daubed slogans, one accusing Subandrio of murdering the generals and drew graffiti showing him as a Pekingese dog (a reference to his perceived closeness to communist China) or hanging from gallows.

 Sukarno then planned a three-day series of meetings to restore his authority.
 The first, on 10 March, involved the leaders of political parties.
 He managed to persuade them to sign a declaration warning against the undermining of presidential authority by student demonstrations.
 The second stage was a cabinet meeting planned for 11 March.
 However, as this meeting was underway, word reached Sukarno that unidentified troops were surrounding the palace.
 Sukarno left the palace in haste for Bogor, where later that night, he signed the Supersemar document transferring authority to restore order to Major General Suharto.
 Suharto acted quickly.
-One 12 March he banned the PKI.
+On 12 March, he ordered a nationwide ban on the PKI and its member and affiliate organizations, as well as all party activities.
 The same day, there was a "show of force" by the Army in the streets of Jakarta, which was watched by cheering crowds.
-On 18 March, Subandrio and 14 other ministers were arrested., including the third deputy prime minister Chairul Saleh.
+On 18 March, Subandrio and 14 other ministers were arrested, including the third deputy prime minister Chairul Saleh.
 That night, the radio announced that the ministers were in "protective custody".

 Suharto later admitted in his autobiography that he frequently liaised with the student protesters throughout this period and that Sukarno often pleaded with him to stop the demonstrations.